daniel-stoychev/SoftUni/JS_Back-end/2.1 Exercise/README.md

 #### Comments

-- here we use 3 layer architecture (different than MVC)
+- here we use 3 layer architecture (different than MVC/model view controller)
   - standard for backend app development
   - three main elements (layer)
   - controller - group of actions handling the requests